Wintry Forest – Colours and yarn amounts for my wall hangings

 A new design from Pam …

-Head over Heals is the new design from Pam Knighton-Haener / A Yarn of Serendipity.
-I had the pleasure to test this square in July.
+Head Over Heels is the new design from Pam Knighton-Haener / A Yarn of Serendipity.
+I had the pleasure to test this lovely Afghan square back in July 2022.

 I love the colours though.
 I wanted to try this combination for a long time